resonanttoe/opnsense-things/LTO-Tape.md

 ## Encryption

-No real info on the efficacy of LTO native encryption, though it does use AES-256-GCM-128
+No real info on the efficacy of LTO native encryption, though it does use AES-256-GCM-128 That said arguments against it seem to be that its hardware native and "why would you trust it?"

 use STENC https://github.com/scsitape/stenc - Apt repos are out of date and have a drive crashing [error](https://serverfault.com/questions/864580/what-could-cause-a-sense-error-when-setting-lto-encryption)